Stephen Brinkley

 Stephen Brinkley (c.
-1550 - missing since 1585) was an English printer, covertly producing Roman Catholic literature under Elizabeth I of England.
-He was imprisoned and tortured as manager of a secret press for the publication of devotional and controversial works.
+1550 - missing since 1585) was an English printer, covertly producing Roman Catholic literature under Queen Elizabeth I. He was imprisoned and tortured as manager of a secret press for the publication of devotional and controversial works.

 Life

 Brinkley was a member of a Catholic lay organisation organised by George Gilbert and solemnly blessed by Pope Gregory XIII in 1580.
 Members of the organization, who were all unmarried men who owned property, undertook to live simply, dedicating most of their wealth to Catholic causes, and devote themselves to the promulgation of the Catholic faith.
 They raised funds for the support of priests, and made covert introductions between undercover priests and laity.

 Brinkley assisted Robert Persons, Edmund Campion, and a group of priests in secretly transporting a printing press and materials to a house in East Ham, Essex.
 After a purchase of paper aroused suspicions, one of Brinkley's servants was caught and tortured on the rack.
 Nevertheless, the group began to publish Catholic propaganda.